pooltogether/v4-client-js/DOCUMENTATION.md

 ### PrizePoolNetwork

-A `PrizePoolNetwork` is a collection of `PrizePool` and `PrizeDistributor` across several chains that make up a v4 deployment.
+A `PrizePoolNetwork` is a collection of `PrizePool` and `PrizeDistributorV2` across several chains that make up a v4 deployment.

 To create an instance of `PrizePoolNetwork` you will need: